Angelina7355/Portfolio-2024-Angelina-Viviano/Simple News Website/README.md

     - Clean, readable, and well-commented code following the FIEO (First In, Early Out) philosophy.
   - Usability:
     - Fully validated HTML/CSS for a visually appealing and user-friendly interface.
+  - Creative Portion:
+    - A followers system was created where users can follow other users.
+They can follow and unfollow users by clicking on the follow or unfollow buttons on other users' posts.
+They can then click the "Following Posts" button to go to a feed that only shows the posts of users they are following.
+They are unable to follow themselves (a follow button does not appear and they cannot see their posts on the "following posts" page).

 - Link to News Website Login Page: http://ec2-35-175-129-125.compute-1.amazonaws.com/~Angelina7355/module3-group-module3-511320-510715/login.html  **(AWS SERVER NOW TERMINATED)**

   - Info for logging in:
     - Username: test_user
     - Password: test_pass

-A followers system was created where users can follow other users.
-They can follow and unfollow users by clicking on the follow or unfollow buttons on other users' posts.
-They can then click the "Following Posts" button to go to a feed that only shows the posts of users they are following.
-They are unable to follow themselves (a follow button does not appear and they cannot see their posts on the "following posts" page).